 If you think about [Frederick Jackson] Turner’s

 Another possibility is the sheer power of the special interests, by which on the hand I mean business—and on the other hand government, which is often overlooked.
 The government bureaucracy likes to have clients.
-So does the quasi-government—one of the curious things about current policy is the activity of thewhich are in the of getting refugees into the country, claiming government money for them, and then And they’re very good at it.
+So does the quasi-government—one of the curious things about current policy is the activity of the refugee agencies, which are in the business of getting refugees into the country, claiming government money for them, and then dumping them on the welfare system.
+And they’re very good at it.

 And the third special interest, of course, is ethnic.
 Obviously, many of the immigrants themselves want to have more of their own people come in because their political leaders think that will increase their power base.
 And there are other groups as well, for example the importation of Soviet Jews through the Refugee Act.